 It’s an image pet owners in Minneapolis are all too familiar with: leaving your home only to look behind and see your dog or cat’s face looking at you as you leave.
 For pet owners with certain types of window coverings, frequent trips to the window could spell disaster, as pets can make for some of the worst and lasting damage to your window treatments.

 So how can you protect against pet damage?
 The simplest way is to install a pet-friendly window covering that can stand up to even the rowdiest pets.
-Let’s dive into some of the best (and worst) window treatments for pet owners throughout MN.
+Let’s dive into some of the best (and worst) window treatments for pet owners throughout Minnesota.

 Non Pet-Friendly Window Treatments